rosendomendoza/scrape-temperature-data/README.md

-# What is this project
+# What is this project?
-This app scrapes temperature data form a web page
+This app scrapes data (temperature data) from a web page.
+Then display a Temperature Line Graph for analysis.
+This is a requirement of the "Udemy Python
+Megacourse - Ardit Sulce"
+ *** Made with Streamlit ***